 Action/Outcomes Service Area Timescale Carbon footprint scope 5.1 Include policies in a Supplementary Planning Document of the Local Plan which will support residents to adapt to the impact of Climate Change, including policies on: - Designing buildings which are simple to keep cool and do not overheat in the hotter weather; - Requiring applications where appropriate to include Sustainable Drainage Systems (SUDs) and ensuring that development is not at risk from flooding and that it does not increase the risk of flooding elsewhere.
 Investment & Policy Long District 5.2 Work with Cumbria County Council and other partners in the Cumbria Strategic Flood Partnership to manage climate change related flood risks.
-Corporate Director of Economic Investment & Policy Development Management Policy & Communications Long District 5.3 Develop and implement a new tree strategy for managing risks and increasing the city's tree stock.
+Corporate Director of Economic Investment & Policy Development Management Policy & Communi- cations Long District 5.3 Develop and implement a new tree strategy for managing risks and increasing the city's tree stock and exploring the potential for green roofs and living walls.
 Health and Wellbeing Medium District 5.4 Work with partners of the Cumbria Local Resilience Forum to ensure that plans are in place to respond to climate change risks and that these are regularly tested and reviewed.
 Policy & Communications Carlisle Partnership Medium District 5.5 Develop an evidence base for climate change adaption.
 To have a better understanding of the climate risks facing the Council and district and the adaptation actions that will be the most effective.
 Policy & Communications Carlisle Partnership Investment & Policy Medium District